 Although it might seem unusual, the temperature of your garage can affect your heating and cooling expenses.
 This is especially true if you have a room that is built above it.

-Besides being adding style to your home, insulated and/or blackout curtains can also help you save money as a homeowner.
+Besides adding style to your home, insulated and/or blackout curtains can also help you save money as a homeowner.

-I know it sounds simple but we have french doors and you can feel the cold air coming in.
+I know it sounds simple, but we have French doors, and you can feel the cold air coming in.
 Having curtains across them in the winter and summer really does help.

 Energy Saving Products and Money Saving Hacks for Homeowners

-There are many products available that can help you save energy and in turn lower your electric bills.
+There are many products available that can help you save energy and, in turn, lower your electric bills.
 Here are a few of my favorites.